jamie2210/CI_MS1_TBC/README.md

 ### 404

-- For a bit of fun, I added light hearted boxing related humour to the error page.
+- For a bit of fun, I added light-hearted boxing related humour to the error page.
 - Includes navigation bar and footer, with a centrally placed 'Home' button for convenience.

 ![404](docs/features/feature-404.png)